Plant-Based Universities: Influence

-In 2023, more than 800 experts and academics signed a letter supporting the Plant-Based Universities campaign.
+In 2023, more than 800 public figures and academics signed a letter supporting the Plant-Based Universities campaign.
 Signatories include Dale Vince, Caroline Lucas, George Monbiot, Etienne Scott, Chris Rapley, Chris Packham, and Helen Czerski.
 Packham said that “The student campaigners of Plant-Based Universities are making incredible changes in their institutions and it’s only right to see hundreds of academics stepping up to support them.”
 In 2023, the campaign was nominated for an Earthshot Prize, administered by William, Prince of Wales.
 In 2024, Plant-Based Universities was one of three British charities that received proceeds from that year's tour by musician Moby.

 Criticism

 The Countryside Alliance, a lobbying organisation that supports animal farming, has criticised the campaign, calling the university votes in favor of plant-based catering an "attack on freedom of choice."